Z3NTL3/IMDB-bot/README.md

 # IMDB-bot
-Parallel, efficient and rapid IMDB bot to extract IMDB meta  in JSON format  at once from the series/films list given without requiring an API key
+Parallel, efficient and rapid IMDB bot to extract IMDB meta  in JSON.
+This all obtained without requiring an API key and proxy tunneling is supported under the hood!

 ``list.txt`` should contain the IDs of the film/serie.
 Each line should represent one ID.

-**The script automatically generates a ``dataset`` directory in which it generates one another recursive folder with the serie/movie title as the ``dirname`` and in that folder the JSON dataset of the IMDB meta corresponding that specific film/serie.**
+**The script automatically generates a ``dataset`` directory in which it generates one another recursive folder with the serie/movie title as the ``dirname`` and in that folder the JSON dataset of the IMDB meta corresponding to that specific film/serie.**

 ### Example data save:
 ```js